johnperry-math/AoC2024/README.md

 I felt sheepish reading it, inasmuch as the technique described is nearly identical to what I implemented way back on [Day 11](#-day-11-plutonian-pebbles).
 Implementing it was a bit tougher in this case, but it led me to the solution.

+### 🐒 Day 22: Monkey Market

+You're back with the monkeys that you dealt with in the 2022 Advent of Code.

+The writing alone is immensely entertaining:
+* One of them has stolen the historians' device, but is willing to ransom it for "an absurd number of bananas;"
+* this means you have to trade on the Monkey Market;
+* Monkey Market prices are based on secret numbers, which you have to work out in part 1;
+* "(o)f course, the secret numbers aren't the prices each buyer is offering!
+  That would be ridiculous;"
+* "you still don't speak monkey," so a historian who is helping you gets another monkey to negotiate on your behalf;
+* "the monkey only knows how to decide when to sell by looking at the changes in price;"
+* "you can only give the monkey a single sequence of four price changes...
+  You can't change the sequence between buyers;"
+* under these conditions, part 2 has you determine the most bananas you can buy.

+#### Unusual tools

+Both parts are solved in one procedure.
+The setup up to do that is arguably unusual: a 21×21×21×21 array of 64-bit numbers that stores the sum of the the bids corresponding to changes.

+Otherwise, nothing in particular.

+#### Experience

+Fun and easy!
+I solved Part 1 in about 30 minutes, and Part 2 in the next 60 or so.
+However, while it looked as if I had the right answer on the example, I was trying to be careful, so wanted to make sure I understood my diagnostics, but I wasn't succeeding at being careful, so I misread my diagnostics, so I put off debugging until after the morning Mass in honor of Mary's Motherhood of God, adn then after lunch, at which point I took another look at what I had.
+It didn't take too long before I realized that I had misread the diagnostic:
+I was looking for the changes `3, -1, 1, -2`
+and the editor's Find functionality was also picking up `-3, -1, 1, -2`,
+and I neglected to notice the negative sign.